The AGC is the voice of the construction industry on the federal, state and local levels.

 - Achievable efforts to increase the diversity of the construction industry.

 - Reasonable and cost-effective measures to improve and/or reduce the embodied carbon of buildings and construction process while not burdening the contracting entity with undue risk

 - Rationale and reasonable permit and growth management act reforms that allow needed expansion of residential and commercial construction.

 - Rational and reasonable prevailing wage reforms.

 - Proposals that divert funds from dedicated construction programs or other dedicated programs to other unrelated purposes that were not the original intent.

 - Public construction procurement methods that carry undue risk and which are not well vetted or do not have a consensus of support within the affected AGC contractor membership.

-- Environmental proposals that impose unnecessary burdens on contractors which are not practical, or are not economically and technically feasible.
+- Environmental proposals that impose unnecessary burdens and undue risk on contractors and are not practical or are not economically and technically feasible.